hyperfy-xyz/hyperfy/docs/scripting/nodes/types/Prim.md

 ## Notes

-- Use the `scale` property (inherited from Node) to control the size of primitives
-- For spheres, use uniform scale (e.g., `scale: [0.5, 0.5, 0.5]` for a radius of 0.5)
-- For cylinders/cones, X and Z control radius, Y controls height
-- For torus, use uniform scale to control the major radius
 - Primitives with identical material properties are automatically instanced for optimal performance
 - Material properties (color, emissive, metalness, etc.) determine which primitives can be instanced together
 - Changing material properties requires rebuilding the primitive instance